HamedJafarzadeh/IMPAQT-Telemetery-Platform/readme.md

 - `Ocean noise at a Pier :` This dataset is a record of Ocean noise at 400kHz out of 42kHz filter with a passband of 6kHz.

-If you found these datasets we would appreciate you cite our publications.
+If you found these datasets useful, we would appreciate you cite our publications.

 [IMPAQT Miniaturized Underwater Acoustic Telemetry Platform: Transmitter Node System Design](https://cora.ucc.ie/handle/10468/10896)